 Who will benefit from the Masterclass Platinum?

-Graduates of most Masters, MBA programmes professional business qualification, studied more than 4 years previously but the programme provides a refresher for more recent graduates wishing to keep on top of their game.
+Executives that have graduated from most Business and Finance related Masters Degrees, MBA programmes and those with Chartered Institute qualifications, with several years’ experience.
+In addition the programme provides a refresher for more recent graduates wishing to keep on top of their game.

 Those Executives who would like to maintain their management “edge” in the face of new management science developments, and based on the fundamentals learned in their original programme.